Modern-Modpacks/kjspkg/README.md

         "author": "<your_name>",
         "description": "Description",
+        "license": "Your license",

         "versions": [<Version key numbers (see the numbers in parentheses in the table below).
 Can contain multiple numbers>], "modloaders": [<Modloaders ("fabric"/"forge", "fabric" will for for quilt as well)>.
-Can contain multiple modloaders] }
+Can contain multiple modloaders], "dependencies": [<package names that your package depends on, blank if none>] }
     ```